 Salicylic Acid carries a GHS signal word of "DANGER".
 Hazard statements: Harmful if swallowed Causes serious eye damage Suspected of damaging fertility or the unborn child.
 This classification is based on the ILO/WHO International Chemical Safety Card and ECHA C&L inventory data.
 Note: GHS classification applies to the pure substance — at cosmetic use concentrations, hazard thresholds may not be met.

-Is Salicylic Acid in Your Products?
+Is Salicylic Acid used outside cosmetics?

 Scan any product label with Piro — our free ingredient scanner.
 Point your camera at the ingredients list and get instant safety scores for every ingredient.